 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.

-The B4BC app teaches users how to perform a breast self-exam, sets montly self-exam reminders, and links to wellness content.
+The B4BC app teaches users how to perform a breast self-exam, sets monthly self-exam reminders, and links to wellness content.
 Free. iOS, Android.

 This app lets users track symptoms, questions for doctors, medication details, and side effects.
 Free. iOS, Android.